How Do I Get Travel Insurance For A Cruise?

 Is it for emergency medical coverage, or cruise cancellation or interruption coverage?
 Choose the plan that provides the best coverage for your concerns or your family needs.

 Remember to check whether medical coverage is primary or secondary.
-If it’s secondary, your health insurance will cover first – even if you’re on Medicare; cruise insurance kicks in after that.
-(Important note: Medicare does not provide coverage outside the U.S.) Pricing also varies for primary versus secondary medical coverage.
+If it’s secondary, your health insurance will need to cover first – even if you’re on Medicare; cruise insurance kicks in after that.
+(Important note: Medicare typically does not provide much if any coverage outside the U.S.) Pricing also varies for primary versus secondary medical coverage.

 Shopping cart with ship anchor graphic